pymupdf/PyMuPDF/docs/page.rst

       :arg int components: The desired count of color components.
 Must be one of 1, 3 or 4, which results in color spaces DeviceGray, DeviceRGB or DeviceCMYK respectively.
 The method affects text, images and vector graphics.
 For instance, with the default value 1, a page will be converted to grayscale.
 If a page is already grayscale, the method will not cause visible changes -- independent of the value of ``components``.

       These changes are **permanent** and cannot be reverted.

+   .. method:: clip_to_rect(rect)

+      PDF only: Permanently remove page content outside the given rectangle.
+This is similar to :meth:`Page.set_cropbox`, but the page's rectangle will not be changed, only the content outside the rectangle will be removed.

+      :arg rect_like rect: The rectangle to clip to.
+Must be finite and its intersection with the page must not be empty.

+      The method works best for text: All text on the page will be removed (decided by single character) that has no intersection with the rectangle.
+For vector graphics, the method will remove all paths that have no intersection with the rectangle.
+For images, the method will remove all images that have no intersection with the rectangle.
+Vectors and images **having** an intersection with the rectangle, will be kept in their entirety.

+      The method roughly has the same effect as if four redactions had been applied that cover the rectangle's outside.

    .. method:: remove_rotation()